-Admission to online graduate programs is contingent upon the University of Arkansas to deliver distance education to the country where the student is located.
-Admission to online programs may be denied by the Graduate School if the University of Arkansas is not authorized or if because of government regulations in the country the student .
-Students admitted to the on-campus program .
-Students admitted to an online program when their location was in a country where distance delivery was authorized but who later move to a country where the University of Arkansas does not offer distance education may be withdrawn from their courses and not allowed to continue degree progress until the student is located in a country where distance education is permitted.
+Admission to online graduate programs is contingent upon the University of Arkansas’s ability to deliver distance education within the country where the student is located.
+Admission to online programs may be denied by the Graduate School if the University of Arkansas is not authorized or has declined to deliver distance education to that location because of regulations or restrictions in the country where the student will be located while studying.
+Students admitted to the on-campus program intending to continue studying through distance education must be located in a county where distance education is offered by the University of Arkansas.
+A student relocating to country where the University of Arkansas does not offer distance education may be withdrawn from distance delivered courses and not allowed to continue degree progress until the student is located in a country where distance education though the University of Arkansas is permitted.
+Continuance in an online program is contingent on the consistent location of the student in a county in which the University of Arkansas is authorized to provide distance education.
+Students who were admitted to an online program located in in a country where distance delivery was authorized but who later relocate to a country where the University of Arkansas does not offer distance education may be withdrawn from their courses and not allowed to continue degree progress until the student is located in a country where distance education is permitted.